Cystitis in cats

 More info

-Choose vet fee cover from £1,000 to £15,000 to suit your pet’s needs.
-Your limit resets each year you renew.
+To suit your pet’s needs, choose vet fee cover from £1,000 to £15,000.
+The limit resets every year you renew.

-Tailored pet insurance
+Design your own pet insurance

 More info

-Switch with continuous cover
+Switch with unbroken cover

 More info

-What is cystitis?
+What is feline idiopathic cystitis?

-Feline idiopathic cystitis (FIC) is an inflammatory condition which affects your cat’s bladder and urinary tract.
-The exact cause is uncertain, but the condition appears to be strongly linked to stress.
+Feline idiopathic cystitis (FIC) is a common cause of cystitis in cats.
+Though idiopathic means the exact cause is uncertain, the condition is strongly linked to stress.
 Symptoms include trying to urinate more often, overgrooming and blood in urine.
-This guide will show you how to spot symptoms of cystitis in cats and the best way to treat them.

 Cystitis can come back, but there are ways to manage it and reduce symptoms.